mudit1729/ba_in_the_large/README.md

 ### Visualization Controls

 #### Plotly (GPU-accelerated)
+- **Toggle Cameras**: Use the "Show Cameras" checkbox in the legend to show/hide cameras
-- **Rotate**: Click and drag
+- **Rotate**: Click and drag for 3D rotation
 - **Zoom**: Mouse wheel or pinch gesture
 - **Pan**: Right-click and drag
 - **Reset View**: Double-click
 - **Full-screen**: Click the expand icon
+- **Export**: Save visualization as PNG
-- Visualization works in any modern browser
+- Visualization works in any modern browser with WebGL support

 #### Matplotlib
 - **Rotate**: Click and drag with the mouse